 The in-house winners included Pearson’s Bjarne Philip Tellmann, who was named General Counsel of the Year; Informa, which took the prize for Legal Department of the Year (TMT); and Royal Mail, which won the award for Legal Department of the Year (Commerce and Industry).

 The City of London Law Society (CLLS) gave its Lifetime Achievement Award to Allen & Overy (A&O) veteran Philip Wood.

 Wood, a finance expert who is now a special global counsel at A&O, has spent more than 40 years at the firm, including 10 as head of its banking practice.
 He has written 19 books, holds academic posts at three of the UK’s top universities, and now heads up A&O’s Global Law Intelligence Unit.

-The awards were decided on by a senior independent judging panel which included BAE Systems group GC Philip Bramwell, ITV GC Andrew Garard, Heathrow Airport GC and chief of staff Carol Hui and former Allen & Overy senior partner David Morley.
+The awards were decided on by a senior independent judging panel that included BAE Systems group GC Philip Bramwell, ITV GC Andrew Garard, Heathrow Airport GC and chief of staff Carol Hui, and former Allen & Overy senior partner David Morley.
 The host for the evening was actress, television presenter and comedian Sally Phillips.

 British Legal Awards 2017 winners in full

 Supplier of the Year (Business Services): Calder PR

 General Counsel of the Year: Bjarne Philip Tellmann, Pearson